jostroeb/optomechatronic_installation/readme.md

 The mechanics feature a part rotating at 2000 rpm holding the mirror.
 Thus the part is optimized for high Eigenvalues for maximum stiffness.
 The small mirror is both glued and held by a compliant mechanism.
 The mechanism is self locking during rotation.
 Most parts were 3D-printed using MJF.
 Tolerances are on point to center the LASER module in the optical axis of the parabolic mirror.

 LASER saftey was the major concern in this project.
 A lot of parts are redunant in saftey, especially the beam blockers around the LASER module.
+It features a saftey turnoff button.

 Further contents to be added very soon.
 The prototype is up and running.
 The provided documentation is only a